cc-nikolai/cc-docs/source/includes/_referral_en.md

 **Notice**

-`subAgentId` UID of the sub-agent; if it is not passed, it will return all invitees, and if it is passed, it will return the invitees of the user and the user itself
+`subAgentId` UID of the sub-agent; if it is not passed, it will return all invitees, and if it is passed, it will return the invitees of the user and the user itself.

+*This parameter only used for sub agent, please make sure your account type is a sub agent for coincall, or you will get an error code:10004.*